ballerina-platform/module-ballerinax-slack/README.md

 ## Feature Overview

 ### Slack Clients
-There are basically 5 clients provided by Ballerina to interact with different API groups in Slack Web API.
+There are 5 clients provided by Ballerina to interact with different API groups of the Slack Web API.
-1. **slack:Client** - This client is the top most client in the slack module.
+1. **slack:Client** - This client is the top-most client in the Slack module.
 This can be used to get the relevant client associated with the operation that you wish to execute.
 2. **slack:ChatClient** - Chat client can be used in messaging related operations.
-For example: post messages on slack, delete messages, send attachments.
+For example, post messages on slack, delete messages, send attachments, etc.
-3. **slack:ConversationClient** - This client can be used in conversations/channels related operations.
-For example: create conversations, join a conversation, add users to a conversation, archive/unarchive conversations etc.
+3. **slack:ConversationClient** - This client can be used in `conversations/channels` related operations.
+For example, create conversations, join a conversation, add users to a conversation, archive/unarchive conversations, etc.
-4. **slack:UserClient** - This client can be used in users/user groups related operations.
-For example: get user information etc.
+4. **slack:UserClient** - This client can be used in `users/user groups` related operations.
+For example, get user information etc.
-5. **self.FileClient** - This client can be used in file related operations in slack.
-For example: upload files, delete files, get file information etc
+5. **self.FileClient** - This client can be used in file-related operations in Slack.
+For example, upload files, delete files, get file information, etc.

 ## Getting Started